Compressed subgraph layersΒΆ

 [ 0.722986 -0.308857 0.765271 ]

-classes, the bases and atomspacks do not need to be explicitly
+Note that unlike for the cptensorlayer classes, the bases and atomspacks do not need to be explicitly

-specified, since they are computed automatically from the Laplacian of the subgraph S
+specified, since they are computed automatically from the Laplacian of the subgraph S.

 This makes the syntax much simpler.

-operations work much the same way between compressed subgraphlayers and other
+The linmaps and gather operations work much the same way between compressed subgraphlayers and other

 compressed or non-compressed layers of any order as before: